 It’s a good idea to bring something warm and comfortable for the unpredictable weather.
 The high elevation means that it may be cool, so make sure you pack both food and water as well!

-Guided activities at the Haleakala Crater are a lot of fun, but you should plan ahead if your visit includes them.
+Guided activities at the Haleakala Crater are a lot of fun, but you should plan if your visit includes them.
 The outdoor classroom provides information about Maui and its natural history that will be useful for everyone to know before they go!
 Park specialists can engage all participants with science projects or short guided hikes (depending on what’s available)

 So no matter how much time each person has spent exploring this amazing site – there’ll still be plenty more left over after engaging in these interactive programs led by park experts who know their stuff inside out!.